adammcguire/academic/content/authors/Gracie_S/_index.md

 education:
   courses:
+  - course: MS in Clinical Psychology
+    institution: The University of Texas at Tyler, Tyler, TX
+    year: Expected 2021
   - course: BA in Psychology
-    institution: University of Texas at Austin, Austin, TX
+    institution: The University of Texas at Austin, Austin, TX
     year: 2019
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons